Mountain View, California: Hazardous waste

 Due to its history as a center for semiconductor manufacturing, Mountain View has seven sites on the Environmental Protection Agency's Final National Priorities List (NPL), a list of hazardous waste sites in the United States eligible for long-term remedial action financed under the federal Superfund program.
 The sites were formerly used by companies including Fairchild Semiconductor, Intel, Raytheon, CTS Printex Inc., Spectra-Physics, Jasco Chemical, GTE and Teledyne.
 These seven sites make up a portion of the 22 NPL sites in Santa Clara County, which are included in the total of 94 sites in California.

 Climate

 Mountain View has a warm-summer Mediterranean climate (Köppen climate classification Csb: dry-summer subtropical).
 Summers are warm and dry, while winters are cool and wet.
-However, both summers and winters are somewhat moderated due to its relative proximity to the Pacific, although it has a lesser maritime influence than San Francisco further north on the peninsula.
+However, both summers and winters are somewhat moderated due to the city's relative proximity to the Pacific, although it has a lesser maritime influence than San Francisco further north on the peninsula.